-Symptomatic Riot Agent Exposure Medical Directive
+Symptomatic Riot Agent Exposure Medical Directive - AUXILIARY CHEMICAL EXPOSURE

-A Paramedic may provide the treatment prescribed in this Medical Directive if authorized.
+An Advanced Care Paramedic may provide the treatment prescribed in this auxiliary Medical Directive if authorized.

 Known or suspected exposure to a riot agent with signs and symptoms of a riot agent exposure.